xotikorukx/-dfs_crime_acscrapping-/readme.md

+**Dependencies**
+- A *specific version* of Mythic Progbar. [https://github.com/MonsterTaerAttO/mythic_progbar/tree/master](This should be backwards compatible)
+- qb-core
+- qb-target (Please make a PR if you want to add ox- support!)

 There is a rare issue where qb-inventory will insist an item does not exist because qb-core update object does not fire correctly.
 Create an issue if this occurs.

 Mythic progbar will show an error for SendAlert if you do not have mythic_notify, which is not needed by this resource.
 You can ignore this error, as it does not prevent any code from running.